meenalbhatia28/meenalbhatia28.github.io/README.md

 ### Keeping your Website Up-to-Date
 By the end of this section, you have:
 - Learnt how to keep the website up-to-date
+**Keep Website Up-to-Date**
+1. You can regularly edit your .yml files like you did above so as to ensure that your website matches your latest experience , achievements ,etc.

 ## Authors and Acknowledgment
 - Documentation by Meenal Bhatia